PeterCamilleri/CX16/docs/quirks.md

 plp) have a dirty little secret.
 They also affect the N and Z flags.

 This misstep causes problems as the very instructions meant to preserve register values also corrupt a register.
-It can be a very rude surprise for the unsuspecting, but now you know better.
+In any set of paired push and pull instructions, the _plp_ instruction must always be the last instruction executed or the flag values will be corrupted.
+This can be a very rude surprise for the unsuspecting, but now you know better.

 [Back to the Top](#quirks-of-the-w65c02s-cpu)